thlorenz/proxyquire/README.md

 In **non-strict** mode **proxyquire** will call the method with the same name on the 'real' module.

 In **strict** mode **proxyquire** will fail with `has no method ...` exception

+The default strict mode can be changed by [forcing strict-for-all-overrides](#forcing-strict-for-all-overrides).

 **Examples:**